Azure/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

   * Possible execution statuses
     * Succeeded
       * The create was successfully completed.
-      * If ARMExecutionStatus is "Succeeded" or if ARMExecutionStatus is blank and IbizaExecutionStatus is "Succeeded"
+      * If ARMExecutionStatus is "Succeeded" or if ARMExecutionStatus is blank and PortalExecutionStatus is "Succeeded"
     * Canceled
       * The create was canceled before completion
-      * If ARMExecutionStatus is "Canceled" or if ARMExecutionStatus is blank and IbizaExecutionStatus is "Canceled"
+      * If ARMExecutionStatus is "Canceled" or if ARMExecutionStatus is blank and PortalExecutionStatus is "Canceled"
     * Failed
       * The create failed to complete.
-      * If ARMExecutionStatus is "Failed" or if ARMExecutionStatus is blank and IbizaExecutionStatus is "Failed"
+      * If ARMExecutionStatus is "Failed" or if ARMExecutionStatus is blank and PortalExecutionStatus is "Failed"
     * BillingError
       * The create failed to completed because of the error, "We could not find a credit card on file for your azure subscription.
 Please make sure your azure subscription has a credit card."
     * Unknown
       * The status of the create is unable to be determined.
-      * If ARMExecutionStatus is blank and IbizaExecutionStatus is blank
+      * If ARMExecutionStatus is blank and PortalExecutionStatus is blank
     * Abandoned
       * The create blade was closed before a create was initialized.
 * Excluded